abaumeler/powershell-toolbox/README.md

 # powershell-toolbox
 This repository contains various powershell scripts and snippets that I collected during my daily work as support consultant.
 The repositroy is intended as a central storage location for future reference and to allow for improvements to the scripts over time.

+## /file-management
+Scripts to count, sort and find files on the filesystem

 ## /connect-oracle
 Tools to connect to an oracle database without sql developer or any sql client.
 Allows the execution of text queries and the processing of results